 What do the US rather want, I think is the million dollar question.
 Freedom of navigation in the South China Sea, or owning their ”own” waters and thereby securing their safety?
 I might add that securing your ”own” waters only means marginalized higher security for American bases and cities on the east coast.
 But it does limit Russian ability to commit sneak attacks against the US.

-Now I will advice you.
+Now I will advise you.

 a.
 Make efforts to shadow the Russian submarines 24/7.